 Section 15.
 Indemnification.
 The District shall indemnify and hold harmless, to the extent permitted by law, the County and its officers and employees ("Indemnified Parties"), against any and all losses, claims, damages or liabilities, joint or several, to which such Indemnified Parties may become subject because of action or inaction related to the Refunding Bonds, except with respect to such actions which said Indemnified Parties are exclusively authorized and required to perform on behalf of the District pursuant to law.
 The District shall also reimburse any such Indemnified Parties for any legal or other expenses incurred in connection with investigating or defending any such claims or actions.

+adoption.
 Section 16.
 Effective Date.
-This resolution shall take effect from and after its adoption.
+The nis resolution shall take effect from and after its

-PASSED AND ADOPTED this day, May 3, 2012, by the following vote:
+PASSED AND ADOPTED this day, November 21, 2013, by the following vote:

 AYES:

 NOES:

 ABSTAIN:

 ABSENT:

 APPROVED:

 President of the Board of Education of the Sacramento City Unified School District

 ATTEST:

-Secretary of the Board of Education of the Sacramento City Unified School District
+ry of the Board of Education nento City Unified School District